-The cost of disconnection safeguards - 40 working days minimum notification period a cost, in case the consumer never pays back the bills, or a delayed income, in case the measure is successfully implemented and the non-paying consumer only delays in paying the bill.
+The cost of disconnection safeguards - 40 working days minimum notification period

+The cost of a minimum notification period can be assessed as the amount of the unpaid energy bills during the period in which disconnection is not possible.
+This could be either a cost, in case the consumer never pays back the bills, or a delayed income, in case the measure is successfully implemented and the non-paying consumer only delays in paying the bill.